Elly436/Tello-Drone-Coding/README.md

 # Tello-Drone-Coding

-"""start by going to yout python packages and make sure that setuptools is installed
+start by going to yout python packages and make sure that setuptools is installed

 open a terminal for the tello-master folder type the command: python setup.py install